 Girl Scouts Astronomy Adventure Destination Camp teaches skills and inspires interest in space science.
-Girl Scout Rock!!
+Girl Scouts Rock!!

 I’m a Lifetime Girl Scout member, I was a Brownie and Junior Girl Scout, I have partnered with Girl Scouts of Northern California for over a decade, and I am the Principle Investigator of Reaching for The Stars: NASA Science for Girl Scouts.
 Yet, with all of that Girl Scout experience and history, I was still transformed.